Marijuana is now an everyday topic of discussion around the country.

 Across the globe, 41 countries have legalized cannabis at the national or federal level.
 50 countries have legalized CBD products and 2 countries have legalized adult recreational use of marijuana.

-There are many ways to gain exposure to Marijuana.
-In particular the over the counter (OTC) market, major stock exchanges, and exchange-traded funds (ETFs).
+There are many ways to gain exposure to marijuana, such as the over the counter (OTC) market, major stock exchanges and exchange-traded funds (ETFs).